Best Cell Phone Stand of 2020

-The Omoton Aluminum Desktop Cell Phone Stand is a simple, sturdy, clean option.
-Its footprint on your desk is less (up to a lot less, depending on your phone) than your phone lying down on its back, but the overall structure is large enough to not get lost beneath papers and other desk detritus and is sturdy enough to hold all but the largest tablets.
+The Omoton Aluminum Desktop is a simple, sturdy, clean option.
+Its footprint on your desk is less (up to a lot less, depending on your phone) than your phone lying down on its back, but the overall structure is large enough to not get lost beneath papers and other desk detritus.
+Further, it is sturdy enough to hold all but the largest tablets.
 The phone cradle is adjustable in angle.
 The hinge is stiff enough to hold it in place but smooth enough to readily adjust with one hand.
 Every contact point (with phone and with desk) is equipped with rubberized patches to minimize the impact of bumping and jostling.
 The most aesthetically-minded testers on our team preferred the Omoton over all the others.

 If you won't use this all the time, whether you travel with it or because your desk space is tight, the Omoton might be bulkier than you'd prefer.
 It is certainly the largest non-gooseneck stand in our selection.
 Other than this minor debit, the Omoton Cell Phone Stand is nearly a perfect product.

 The ToBeoneer Aluminum desktop cell phone stand is the ultimate in sturdy simplicity.
 There are no hinges or moving parts to wear or fail.
-You won't get "decision fatigue" from adjusting your phone angle, as you get only one phone viewing angle.
+You won't get "decision fatigue" from adjusting your phone position, as you get only one phone viewing angle and one phone viewing height setting.
 This is simply one piece of aluminum bent and machined to hold your phone up and in view.
-The cutouts both lighten it and route your charging cord and/or headphones out of the way.
+The cutouts both lighten it and route your charging and/or headphone cord out of the way.
 Its initial purchase price is among the lowest in our selection, and the sturdy, simple construction will amortize that low cost over years and years.

 The Nulaxy A4 cell phone stand does essentially what the Omoton does, but also folds flat.
-The Nulaxy is clean and simple, with both adjustable angle and some room for height adjustment.
+The Nulaxy is clean and simple, with both adjustable angle and a little room for height adjustment.
 None of the other metal, simple stands adjust for both angle and height.
 There isn't a ton of height range, but it is enough to make some valuable minor adjustments.
-When not in use, either because of travel or storage, the Nulaxy folds almost entirely flat for minimal space occupation.
+When not in use, either for travel or storage, the Nulaxy folds almost entirely flat for minimal space occupation.

 Relative to the Omoton Aluminum, the Nulaxy is smaller and a little more cluttered in appearance.
 The smaller stature means that larger tablets won't sit securely while the extra hinge is less visually appealing in use than the Omoton.
-With time (a lot of time, likely… we've used the Nulaxy pretty steadily for two months now with no degradation of the hinges) the hinges may loosen up and lend less support.
+With time (a lot of time, likely… we've used the Nulaxy pretty steadily for over four months now with no degradation of the hinges) the hinges may loosen up and lend less support.
 If you will travel with your cell phone stand, one that folds flat like the Nulaxy is the only way to go.
+Of those that we tested that fold flat, the Nulaxy is bulkier and heavier than others.
+On the other hand, that weight and sturdiness make it more convenient and stable in use.

 The B-Land Cell Phone Holder is one of the more clever entries in our test.
 The flexible rod that makes up the bulk of it is both platform, adjustment, and stand.
 Both ends of this rod attach to a simple, pivoting clamp that holds your phone.
 You can hang it, wear it, or stand it on a surface.
-You can likely affix or place it in an infinite number of ways that we haven't even thought of.
+We found that you can affix or place it in dozens of ways.
+There are likely an infinite array of possibilities that we haven't even thought of.

 With any gooseneck style cell phone holder, it takes a minute or so to configure it for your purposes each time you change its setup.
-The B-Land is the same.
+The B-Land is the same; it takes a little bit of fiddling to get it set how you like.
+Further, given the nature of the flexible rod, you are only ever going to get its position "close enough" and never "perfect" in alignment or position.
 Another issue we had is that the flexible rod sometimes becomes disengaged from the phone clamp portion.
 The flexible rod requires strong moves and stands up to rugged use.
 The phone clamp portion isn't nearly as robust.
-You need to know where to be gentle and where to be strong with this one.
+You need to know where and when to be gentle and where and when to be strong with this one.

 The UGreen is simple, light, and compact; it's just two pieces of plastic joined by an incremented, frictioned hinge.
 As you open the hinge further, you get a lower angle of view.
 This is the lightest and most compact stand we tested.
 The contact points are rubberized for stability.
 For the minimalist digital nomad, the UGreen slides virtually unnoticed into a mobile office.